Lawyers for Trump Organization CFO Allen Weisselberg expect ‘other indictments’

 - Oops!Something went wrong.Please try again later.

-More indictments are likely coming in Manhattan District Attorney Cy Vance’s investigation of the Trump Organization, lawyers for the company’s chief financial officer Allen Weisselberg said Monday.
+NEW YORK — More indictments are likely coming in Manhattan District Attorney Cy Vance’s investigation of the Trump Organization, lawyers for the company’s chief financial officer, Allen Weisselberg, said Monday.

-The remark came during Weisselberg’s first appearance in Manhattan Supreme Court since he pleaded not guilty to a 15-year scheme to coverup rampant cheating on the Trump Organization’s taxes.
+The remark came during Weisselberg’s first appearance in Manhattan Supreme Court since he pleaded not guilty to a 15-year scheme to cover up alleged cheating on the Trump Organization’s taxes.

 Weisselberg’s defense team asked Judge Juan Merchan for more time to sift through more than 6 million pages of evidence.
 The expected indictments, he argued, were further reason to pump the brakes on the case with high stakes for the company that helped make Trump famous.